jlgingrich/Disnake-Docker/readme.md

 ├── common.py
 ├── bot.py
 ├── main.py
-├── cogs
+├── exts
 │   ├── examples.py
-│   ├── bad_cog.py
 │   └── ...
 ├── data
 │   └── ...
 └── logs
     └── ...
 ```

 ### `common.py`
 This module defines variables that are used by `main.py` and provide a standard import for cogs.
-This module should not be directly edited, but can be imported from any cog in `/app/cogs` or a custom `bot.py`.
+This module should not be directly edited, but can be imported from any cog in `/app/cogs` or a custom `bot.py` and provides

 ### `bot.py`
 This module defines the 'bot' instance used by the container.
 For most cogs, this file doesn't need to be changed.
 However, it can be overridden with a different file to have `main.py` use a different subclass of `disnake.Client`.
 See [bot.py](./bot.py) for more details.